How to Completely Uninstall Mac Applications

 Step 2.
 All the applications on the chosen folder will be displayed.
 Choose the one that you want to remove.

 Step 3.
-Move mouse cursor to the blank area beside the app or app file, a search icon will appear.
-Click search icon to locate the app and its app files.
+Move mouse cursor to a search icon.
+Click search icon to locate the app and its app files quickly.

 Step 5.
 Simply tick the unwanted app and app files and click Clean to remove the app completely.